-(2) If the residency of a student with a disability changes from one intermediate school district to another, then the intermediate school district of previous residence shall transfer the records maintained under this rule to the new intermediate school district upon written request of the intermediate school district of residence and the parent of the student with a disability for whom the record was maintained.
-(2) Philip access thell complex with 24 CE P, 200, 610 to 200, 626

-(3) Public agencies shall comply with 34 C.F.R.
+- (2) If the residency of a student with a disability changes from one intermediate school district to another, then the intermediate school district of previous residence shall transfer the records maintained under this rule to the new intermediate school district upon written request of the intermediate school district of residence and the parent of the student with a disability for whom the record was maintained. - (3) Public agencies shall comply with 34 C.F.R.
 300.610 to 300.626.